On the rank of quaternion Hankel matrices: The left and right ranks of quaternion Hankel matrices

-We now turn our attention to the precise characterization of the rank of quaternion Hankel matrices using the concept of infinite Hankel matrices.
-The approach is inspired by and closely follows that of \cite{al_hankel_2017}, which addresses the case of real and complex Hankel matrices.
+We now turn our attention to the precise characterization of the rank of quaternion Hankel matrices of arbitrary size using the concept of infinite Hankel matrices.
+The approach is inspired by and closely follows that of \cite{al_hankel_2017}, which addresses the case of Hankel matrices over a field.
 However, extending this approach to the quaternion case requires careful handling of the non-commutativity of quaternion multiplication, which necessitates distinguishing between left and right linear combinations in both statements and proofs.
 Furthermore, the lack of classical concepts (e.g., minors) in quaternion linear algebra makes it necessary to provide new proofs.

 Given $\{h_n\}_{n\geq1}$ an infinite quaternion-valued sequence, its associated infinite Hankel matrix $\bfH_\infty$ reads:

 It is readily observed that $\bfH_\infty$ is symmetric.
 Therefore, by Lemma \ref{lem:symmetric_rank} one has $\rankL(\bfH_{\infty}) = \rankR(\bfH_\infty)$ and thus the left/right rank distinction becomes unnecessary, allowing us to drop the subscript.